Debajyoti-3/Cinefinder/README.md

 # It's Your `Cinefinder`
-- use it share it grow it
+-  we love `Cinema`, so we build this
-#this commit is important
+- use it -> share it ->  grow it